llaske/sugarizer/README.md

 		NameActivity=Activité {{name}}
 		RemoveFavorite=Retirer le favori

-Sugarizer automatically detect the navigator language.
+Sugarizer automatically detects the navigator language.
 To enable this detection, you need to update the settings.init function in the [lib/settings.js](lib/settings.js) file.
 Add a test on your language code.
 For example in French:

 	else if (navigatorLanguage.indexOf("fr") != -1)
 		this.language = "fr";